kenmoini/dmarc-rest-api/README.md

 $ ./dmarc-rest-api --rest-server
 ```

 This simple command will start the REST API Server listening on port 8080.
+These are the following exposed endpoints:

+- /api/v1/upload_bundle - The API endpoint accepting bundleFile input
+- /healthz - A simple 200 OK Health Check for Kubernetes/OpenShift

 From there, simply make a REST API call with the POST verb, as a *form-data* type submission, and with the DMARC bundle file passed via the body in a bundleFile input.